awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Security.md

 # Security with Amazon Aurora PostgreSQL<a name="AuroraPostgreSQL.Security"></a>

 Security for Amazon Aurora PostgreSQL is managed at three levels:
 + To control who can perform Amazon RDS management actions on Aurora MySQL DB clusters and DB instances, you use AWS Identity and Access Management \(IAM\)\.
 When you connect to AWS using IAM credentials, your AWS account must have IAM policies that grant the permissions required to perform Amazon RDS management operations\.
-For more information, see [Identity and Access Management in Amazon Aurora](UsingWithRDS.IAM.md)\.
+For more information, see [Identity and access management in Amazon Aurora](UsingWithRDS.IAM.md)\.

   If you are using IAM to access the Amazon RDS console, you must first sign on to the AWS Management Console with your IAM user credentials\.
 Then go to the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.
 + Aurora DB clusters must be created in an Amazon Virtual Private Cloud \(VPC\)\.
 To control which devices and Amazon EC2 instances can open connections to the endpoint and port of the DB instance for Aurora DB clusters in a VPC, you use a VPC security group\.
 These endpoint and port connections can be made using Secure Sockets Layer \(SSL\)\.
 In addition, firewall rules at your company can control whether devices running at your company can open connections to a DB instance\.
 For more information on VPCs, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.

   Aurora PostgreSQL supports db\.r4 and db\.t3 instance classes with default VPC only\.
 With default VPC tenancy, the VPC runs on shared hardware\.
 With dedicated VPC tenancy, the VPC runs on a dedicated hardware instance\.
-For more information about instance classes, see [DB Instance Classes](Concepts.DBInstanceClass.md)\.
-For more information about default and dedicated VPC tenancy, see [Dedicated Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/)\.
+For more information about instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.
+For more information about default and dedicated VPC tenancy, see [Dedicated instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/dedicated-instance.html) in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/)\.
 + To authenticate login and permissions for an Amazon Aurora DB cluster, you can take the same approach as with a stand\-alone instance of PostgreSQL\.

   Commands such as `CREATE ROLE`, `ALTER ROLE`, `GRANT`, and `REVOKE` work just as they do in on\-premises databases, as does directly modifying database schema tables\.
-For more information, see [Client Authentication](https://www.postgresql.org/docs/9.6/static/client-authentication.html) in the PostgreSQL documentation\.
+For more information, see [Client authentication](https://www.postgresql.org/docs/9.6/static/client-authentication.html) in the PostgreSQL documentation\.
 **Note**
 The Salted Challenge Response Authentication Mechanism \(SCRAM\) is not supported with Aurora PostgreSQL\.